elibroftw/blog.elijahlopez.ca/content/posts/university/uw-wlu-double-degree.md

 ### Moving to Campus

-- If WLU based, you'll first be at Lazaridus Hall.
+- If WLU based, you'll first need to visit Lazaridus Hall
   - Pick up residence keys/pass
   - Pick up orientation kit
   - If you took a picture of yourself for the Onecard, pick that up here too